 - Information about the amount of poison you think your dog consumed and how long ago ingestion occurred

 After inducing vomiting, the vet may administer activated charcoal by mouth.
 Activated charcoal prevents toxins from being absorbed through the gastrointestinal tract.
 Depending on the time of poison ingestion and the amount ingested, your vet may need to run diagnostic tests and perform additional treatments.

-Remember, time is of the essence after a dog has eaten rat poison, so contact a veterinarian immediately.
-If your dog eats a rodent, there is a possibility the dog will be exposed to rat poison, so it's best to be cautious and contact your vet.
+Remember that time is of the essence after a dog has eaten rat poison, so contact a veterinarian immediately.
+If your dog eats a rodent, there is a possibility the dog will be exposed to rat poison.
+It's best to be cautious and contact your vet.

 How to Prevent Rat Poison Toxicity